Nain Rouge: Nain Rouge alcoholic drinks

 According to Watson Hamlin's Legends of Le Détroit, the Nain Rouge's curse on Cadillac was in part a response to Cadillac's damaging effects of selling of alcohol to the local Native Americans. in Hamlin's telling of the story, the fortune teller warns Cadillac that "selling liquor to the savages ... will cause you much trouble and be the cause of your ruin."
 Several contemporary businesses sell alcoholic drinks based on the legend of the Nain Rouge.
 Detroit Beer Company, a brewpub in Downtown Detroit, has as its signature brew a "Detroit Dwarf" lager, named in honor of the Nain Rouge.
+In 2014, Two James Spirits released a 120 proof Absinthe du Nain Rouge.
 In 2015 Woodberry Wine, a distributor and wholesaler of fine wines and Kindred Vines Import Company, an importer of French and Italian wines both based out of the Metro-Detroit area introduced "Nain Rouge Red"; a French red wine blend named after the Nain Rouge dwarf.

 Devil's Night: Dawn of the Nain Rouge

 Devil's Night: Dawn of the Nain Rouge is a 2019 film directed by Sam Logan Khaleghi.
 The film marks the debut of Eminem's younger brother Nathan Kane Mathers.
 Swifty McVay, of the hip hop group D12, played the role of the mayor of Detroit and composed the song “Scariest Thing" for the film.
 It had a nationwide USA release of June 23, 2020 on DVD and digital platforms.
+The film depicts the Nain Rouge as a “ruthless guardian angel” who can be summoned by whomever holds an ancient Ottawa Indian tribe knife that is stolen from a museum.